15 December 2020

 As the global spread of COVID-19 continues, the economic impacts both locally and overseas are just beginning to be felt.
 As highlighted by the Prime Minister and Treasurer in their initial announcement on 12 March 2020, Australia is well placed to respond to the economic challenges it faces with a budget returned to balance last year.
 Both the IMF and OECD have indicated that Australia is in one of the best positions within advanced economies to provide fiscal support without endangering debt sustainability.
-The tax concessions and cash flow support announced at both the Federal and State level will be welcomed by many small and medium businesses, although practical challenges will remain.
+The tax concessions and cash flow support announced at both the Federal and State level have been welcomed by many small and medium businesses, although practical challenges will remain.

 Below we summarise the relief currently available to businesses at both the Federal and State level, including administrative concessions announced by the Australian Taxation Office (ATO).
 For a summary of the key measures relevant to individuals, refer to our Guidance on tax obligations and relief for individuals affected by COVID-19 website.
 For other consequential impacts of the practical challenges created by COVID-19 such as global mobility, immigration and other tax issues, refer to our other sites in the links above.

 On 12 March 2020, the Federal Government announced its first package (AUD17.6 billion) of measures to respond to the current economic challenges confronting the Australian economy as a result of the continued spread of the coronavirus (COVID-19).
 This was followed by a second package announced on 22 March 2020 which brought the total relief by all arms of Government to AUD189 billion at that stage.
 One week later, a further AUD130 billion JobKeeper package was announced on 30 March 2020, following a comprehensive health package announced on the previous day.
 Subsequent announcements were then made to extend and expand these initial packages.